basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/quick-start.md

 canonical_link: "docs.basho.com/riak/ts/latest/add-ons/spark-riak-connector/quick-start"
 ---

-This guide will run you through a quick example that uses the Spark-Riak Connector to read and write data using Java, Scala, and Python.
+This guide will run you through a quick example that uses the Spark-Riak connector to read and write data using Java, Scala, and Python.
 We will assume you are running this guide on Mac OSX.

 ## Prerequisites

-- Update brew with `brew update`.
+- Update Homebrew with `brew update`.
 - Install Riak TS OSX build.
 Instruction can be found [here](http://docs.basho.com/riak/ts/1.2.0/installing/mac-osx/)
 - Set open file limits for Riak by following the guide [here](http://docs.basho.com/riak/latest/ops/tuning/open-files-limit/#Mac-OS-X).
 - Install Spark with `brew install apache-spark`.
-- Download the Spark-Riak Connector uber jar (containing all dependencies) from here: https://github.com/basho/spark-riak-connector/releases/latest.
+- Download the Spark-Riak connector uber jar (containing all dependencies) from here: https://github.com/basho/spark-riak-connector/releases/latest.

 Start Riak TS with `riak start`.